czeile/ampl_mintoc/README.md

 Formulating and solving (mixed-integer) optimal control problems in AMPL

 ## Getting Started
-ampl_mintoc is a AMPL code for formulating and solving (mixed-integer) optimal control problems.
+ampl_mintoc is an AMPL code for formulating and solving (mixed-integer) optimal control problems.
 It consists of a set of code files that allow an efficient formulation of control problems, which are then solved by off-the-shelf NLP or MINLP solvers interfaced by AMPL.

 ### File Structure